Welcome to the Edinburgh University Mountaineering Club

 Quite simply, mountaineering is enjoying oneself in the mountains.
 The club is very much defined by what its members get up to.
 Over the past few years, somebody or other in the EUMC will have attempted almost every mountain-related activity imaginable.
 However, most people spend most of their time rock-climbing, ice-climbing, fell-running, hill-walking, or simply festering in their tent enjoying the view.
 What you do is entirely up to you and you can be sure that there will be someone to do it with.

 The club does not actually organise any of these activities as such.
 However, you will find that there are plenty of other people doing whatever it is that they want to do, so it is simply a matter of coming along, making some friends, and getting stuck in.

 What does the EUMC do?

-The EUMC is a very social club, and most of our socialising this year will be in The Southside Social on Thursday nights, 8-9pm onwards.
+The EUMC is a very social club, and most of our socialising this year will be in The Tron on Thursday nights, 8-9pm onwards.
 Before the pub, there will usually be some form of entertainment, organised by our V.P.
 Some major events to look forward to in the EUMC social calendar include Beerienteering, the freshers' Ceilidh, Christmas Dinner, Burns Supper & Ceilidh, and our infamous fancy dress parties in the club flat (GBH).
 Mountaineering and partying come together in a big way after the summer exam period with a road-trip of the West coast, including the Dinner Meet in early June, and finally a monster five-day trip to the Isle of Skye.